ISM manufacturing avoids contraction, but beware

-US equities and currency rallying across the board on relief that the February manufacturing ISM remained in expansion territory at 52.9, shrugging the broad collapse […]
+US equities and currency rally across the board on relief that the February manufacturing ISM remained in expansion territory at 52.9, shrugging the broad collapse […]

-US equities and currency rallying across the board on relief that the February manufacturing ISM remained in expansion territory at 52.9, shrugging the broad collapse […]
+US equities and currency rally across the board on relief that the February manufacturing ISM remained in expansion territory at 52.9, shrugging the broad collapse […]

 In assessing whether the current lows in the components of the manufacturing ISM would see similar bounce this time, let’s compare the events prevailing at the time of the bounce to today.
 The chart below shows each of the recoveries in ISM lows were triggered by a new stimulus program from the Fed, namely Fed’s Operation Twist in September 2011 (after QE2), and Fed’s QE3 in September 2012, coinciding with Draghi’s “whatever it take” speech.
 Yet, as the ISM hits new cycle lows this spring, can we expect a recovery to emerge despite fears/expectations of a Fed rate hike?
 Some may say the ECB’s QE throughout 2015 and another dose of QE from the Bank of Japan would do the trick.